Jalopy-Tech/Realtek-ALC295-Fixes/README.md

 ## Issues

-The Realtek ALC295 has the following issues (which are all be fixed):
+The Realtek ALC295 has the following issues (which can all be fixed):

 1. The audio has static noise in the left earphone when using headphones [Linux and macOS]
 2. When rebooting from Windows, the internal speakers don't work [Linux and macOS].